newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 - `account_id` - (Optional) The New Relic account ID of the account you wish to create the condition.
 Defaults to the account ID set in your environment variable `NEW_RELIC_ACCOUNT_ID`.
 - `baseline_direction` - (Optional) The baseline direction of a _baseline_ NRQL alert condition.
 Valid values are: `lower_only`, `upper_and_lower`, `upper_only` (case insensitive).
 - `description` - (Optional) The description of the NRQL alert condition.
-- `incident_title_template` - (Optional) The custom incident title to be used when incidents are opened by the condition.
-Setting this field will override the default incident title.
+- `title_template` - (Optional) The custom title to be used when incidents are opened by the condition.
+Setting this field will override the default title.
 Must be [Handlebars](https://handlebarsjs.com/) format.
 - `policy_id` - (Required) The ID of the policy where this condition should be used.
 - `name` - (Required) The title of the condition.
 - `type` - (Optional) The type of the condition.
 Valid values are `static` or `baseline`.
 Defaults to `static`.